ChemeketaCS/csweb/content/assignments/cs271/smashing/index.md

 The critical function is `checkpassword`, which reads in the password using the notorious `gets` (get string) library function.
 Nobody uses `gets` anymore, and in fact I got a lot of warnings when I compiled this code for you, because it is vulnerable to a buffer overflow attack.
-The following resources are helpful for understanding what's going on with a buffer overflow attack.
+You might find the following resources helpful for understanding what's going on with this kind of attack.

 * [Smashing the stack for fun and profit], by Aleph One.
 This is the original tutorial on stack smashing, published in the infamous Phrack